bortizj/ipart.py/README.md

 ## Aggregating texture
 Aggregating texture is an algorithm that aggregates and displays the detected texture over and image using a random color.
-The texture image is computed using the [local binary patterns algorithm](https://en.wikipedia.org/wiki/Local_binary_patterns algorithm.
+The texture image is computed using the [local binary patterns algorithm](https://en.wikipedia.org/wiki/Local_binary_patterns).
 Every time that a new texture pattern is aggregated, we display the cumulative texture as an overlay over the original image.
 Note that there are a few parameters that could be tuned in order to get different results
 ```python
 th: float = 1 / 255.0 # Controls the threshold for the neighbors